 I wanted to share my thoughts on a topic that has been on my mind for the past year.
 I know, year?
 Yes, YEAR.

-I was born in 1987, so I grew up in a time when the black sitcom/film era was in full swing.
+I was born in 1987, so I grew up in a time when black sitcoms and films were in full swing.
 Family Matters, A Different World, The Cosby Show, The Fresh Prince of Bel-Air, Coming To America, Soulfood, The Wood, and Love Jones are just a few of my favorites that can never be duplicated, but I’m unsure if classics such as these can even be made again.
 Which is sad, because there are a lot of talented filmmakers and entertainers of color who can create record-breaking projects, but the medium seems to be so transparently different from what it used to be.

 Substance based entertainment seems more like an afterthought in today’s society rather than the driving force behind the industry.
 From the outside looking in, it’s very easy to see that money is the motivation, and whatever makes money is what the viewers are going to see.
-That’s the reason why I’ve lost (well, have since lost) respect for the industry as a whole—substance replaced with instant gratification.
+That’s the reason why I’ve lost respect for the industry as a whole—substance replaced with instant gratification.

-I’m not going to spend my days throwing stones at who I think it is to blame for this.
-Instead, I’ll just continue to ignore the foolery—which happens to be mainstream media—and start supporting the independent projects even more.
+I’m not going to spend my days throwing stones at those with meaningless content.
+Instead, I’ll just continue to ignore the foolery, which happens to be mainstream media, and support the independent projects even more.
 Media is a powerful tool, and if used the right way it could actually help make our society better.
 Maybe that should be the driving force behind the industry instead of money.